2017

 The 77th General Convention of The Episcopal Church resolved to add The Rev. Dr. Anna Pauline Murray to Holy Women, Holy Men and the Calendar of the Church Year, which now commemorates her life on the day of her death, July 1.

 Murray attended Emmanuel in the early 1970s and served on our vestry (1973-75).
 In her autobiography (1987) , she credits former Rector Al Kershaw with encouraging her to leave her faculty position at Brandeis University and pursue ordination in The Episcopal Church.
-In 1977, at the age of sixty-six, she became The Church’s first black-woman priest.
+In 1977, at the age of sixty-six, she became The Church’s first African-American-woman priest.

 See also